 Establishing a merchant account is the mechanism that enables merchants to accept credit and debit cards for payment.
 It is provided by the university’s acquiring bank Wells Fargo.
 It links all of the above mentioned components into an integrated system.
 For more information, refer to Topic Overview: Merchant Account Life Cycle.

-The university encourages departments to use Wells Fargo Payment Gateway powered by CyberSource (WFPG).
+The university encourages departments to use CyberSource payment gateway.
 By using CyberSource's Secure Acceptance Web/Mobile implementation, the customer enters their cardholder information onto a secure order page hosted by CyberSource.
-In this way, no credit card data is stored upon or transmits through any of Stanford's UIT systems or servers.
+In this way, no credit card data is stored upon or transmitted through any of Stanford's UIT systems or servers.

 If merchants choose another third party provided payment gateway, they will need to ensure that first the gateway is fully approved by Merchant Services (MS) and is compatible with Wells Fargo’s processor - First Data.